 Writing your literature review

-Your review should synthesise the most relevant literature on the topic (not everything you’ve ever read) and help you justify your research approach.
+- synthesise the most relevant literature on the topic (not everything you’ve ever read)

-Writing your review is a chance for you to reinforce the message that your proposal is likely to meet a need.
+Writing your review is a chance for you confirm that your research meets a need.
 This might include building on what we already know, filling a gap in the body of knowledge, adopting a new and more critical perspective on something or tackling a problem.

 It’s time to practice developing your literature review.